Konstantinos-Chatzistavrou/Threat-Watch/Maintenance Team.md

 To join the Maintenance Team, follow these steps:

-1. **Review Responsibilities:** Take some time to read through the responsibilities outlined in the [MAINTENANCE_TEAM.md](link_to_MAINTENANCE_TEAM.md) document.
+1. **Review Responsibilities:** Take some time to read through the responsibilities outlined in this [MAINTENANCE_TEAM.md](https://github.com/kochas23/Threat-Watch/blob/Core/Maintenance%20Team.md) document.
 Make sure you understand the role you're taking on and the expectations associated with it.

 2. **Introduce Yourself:** Send an email to our project manager:  konstantinoschatzistavrou@gmail.com expressing your interest in joining the Maintenance Team.
 Feel free to include a brief introduction about yourself, your skills, and your motivation for joining.